CIMIL/6DoF-SpatialAudioConvolver/README.md

 We measured computational efficiency by setting up REAPER projects with 63 configurations including different _host-buffer-sizes_, _IR lengths_, and _ambisonics order_ (num. channels).
-Measurements were performed on a 2020 Dell XPS 15 9500 laptop with the Windows 10 OS and an Intel(R) Core(TM) i7-10750H CPU, 32GB RAM.
+Measurements were performed on a 2020 Dell XPS 15 9500 laptop with the Windows 10 OS and an Intel(R) Core(TM) i7-10750H CPU, 6 cores, 12 logical processors, 32GB RAM.
 Most background processes were disabled, including networking and bluetooth.
 Each plugin was hosted in a separate REAPER project with a single multichannel track, matching the ambisonics order of each IR configuration.